airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_greedy.md

 ## Solver in action

 The resulting script can be found here: <path:tutorial_new_solver_greedy.py>, with an example of how to use it with a callback logging the objective at each iteration.
-It should be run near the previous module
+It should be run in the same directory as the previous module
 <path:tutorial_new_problem.py> that declares the knapsack problem and solution classes, so that they can be imported.